bcgov/jag-rsbc-digital-forms-viirp-integration/digitalforms-api/README.md

 ### Environmental Variables

-These values must be set as environmental variables if running the API locally (As run configuration in STS4 or Eclipse)
+These values must be set as environmental variables if running the API locally (As run configuration in STS4 / Eclipse)

 | Name                            | Example Value               | Comments	       |
 | ------------------------------- | --------------------------- |------------------|